CCPA vs GDPR: compliance and differences

 • For legitimate interests pursued by the organization or a third party

-However, under the CCPA, there’s a 12-month look-back period, which means that a business cannot automatically collect user data after an opt out request for an entire year.
-In such cases, a disclosure for that time period is not needed.
+The link should direct consumers to an opt-out method or form.
+There’s a 12-month look-back period, which means that a business cannot automatically collect user data after an opt-out request for an entire year.

 GDPR

-Both the GDPR and CCPA have similar user rights stated, except that the GDPR includes the right to data portability and not be subject to an automated decision.
+Both the GDPR and CCPA have similar user rights, except that the GDPR includes the right to data portability and not be subject to an automated decision.

 CCPA